eddielugo/RecipeSphere-Front-End/README.md

 ```
 Note: that the exact configuration options and syntax may vary depending on your specific requirements and the version of Jest and Babel you are using.
 Consult the documentation for detailed guidance.

+6. Run the tests by executing the command jest in your terminal.
+You can also specify which test files to run by passing their names as arguments, e.g., jest myTestFile.spec.js.

 ## 🗺 Roadmap